 Fork and Plough is known as an all-in-one restaurant, grocery store, and butcher.
-Plants and proteins from Greenbrier Farms provide most of the ingredients for each dish whipped up by Chef Shawn Kelly.
+Kingbird Pastures helps provide the restaurant with 100% grass-fed, grass-finished beef and a bevy.
 Pro tip: you can always take home a grab-n-go meal from the market.

 All of that dinner made us have a hankering for dessert.
 Check out Clare’s Creamery — a local ice cream shop that makes handmade ice cream.
-Pro tip: you can also rent the Ice Cream Cart Onsite for a private event.
+Pro tip: you can also rent several onsite options for a private event.

-Rise Bakery is a new artisan, neighborhood bakery in the Village of West Greenville.
+Rise Bakery is an artisan, neighborhood bakery in the Village of West Greenville.
 Stop by to grab some unique baked goods offerings, like its authentic unleavened sourdough loaves.

 Swamp Rabbit Cafe and Grocery is a blend of a grocery store, cafe, bakery, food hub selling local produce, and community.
-This cafe and grocery store hyper focuses on local grab-n-go eats for when you want a quick bite or dinner to go.
+This cafe and grocery store hyper-focused on local grab-n-go eats for when you want a quick bite or dinner to go.